Procfs: UNIX 8th Edition

 Tom J. Killian implemented the UNIX 8th Edition (V8) version of /proc: he presented a paper titled "Processes as Files" at USENIX in June 1984.
 The design of procfs aimed to replace the ptrace system call used for process tracing.
 Detailed documentation can be found in the proc(4) manual page.

+SVR3

+The original AT&T System V Release 3 (SVR3) operating system (available internally to AT&T in 1986 and generally in 1987) did not come with the /proc filesystem, but a subsequent incremental version of it did.
+It only contained files representing the processes rather than the now common subdirectories.